-In 2014 Russia adopted a new Federal Law on Plant Quarantine and amended its List of Quarantine Pests (please see GAIN reports RS1501 New Russian List of Quarantine Pests and RS1451 Russian New Federal Law on Plant Quarantine.)
-In accordance with the Russian law on Plant Quarantine, each batch of imported regulated products with high as well as with low phytosanitary risk is subject to quarantine and phytosanitary control at the border.
+Additionally, the following Russian law continues to apply to the extent it does not contradict the unified EAEU phytosanitary requirements.
+According to Russia's Federal Law on Plant Quarantine (please see GAIN report RS1451 Russian New Federal Law on Plant Quarantine), each batch of imported regulated products with high as well as with low phytosanitary risk is subject to quarantine and phytosanitary control at the border.
 The Russian phytosanitary requirements for imported regulated products are grouped by countries and by pests (for more information on the Russian phytosanitary requirements for imported products please see Food and Agricultural Import Regulations and Standards - Narrative report).

-The previous Amendments to the Procedure for phytosanitary control at the customs border of the Customs Union (Decision of the Council of the Eurasian Economic Commission No. 50 of August 16, 2013) made it possible to replace phytosanitary certificates in some cases under condition that the authorized agencies of exporting countries guarantee safety and wholesomeness of regulated products from the moment of its out-loading to the moment of the entry to the customs territory of the Eurasian Economic Union.
+Since 2013, replacement phytosanitary certificates have been allowed in some cases under condition that the authorized agencies of exporting countries guarantee safety and wholesomeness of regulated products from the moment of its out-loading to the moment of the entry to the customs territory of the Eurasian Economic Union.
 For details please see GAIN Report RS1389 Amended CU Regulations Allow Replacement Phytosanitary Certificates.